How Much Does A Letting Or Estate Agent Earn?

 Estate Agent Income

 Most estate agents work on commissions of 1% to 1.5% of the sale price of a property.
-This means that for an average UK property, you’ll receive around £3500.
+This means that for an average UK property, you’ll receive around £3500 when sold.

-Selling just 2 properties per month will generate an income of around £7000 per month.
+Selling just 2 properties per month will generate an income of around £7000 per month using average UK prices.

-If you’re in London or anywhere else that’s above the UK average house price, your income can be significantly more.
+If you’re in London or the South East, your income can be significantly more.

-Once a price has been agreed, you’ll be carrying out some very simple admin tasks.
-This happens while the solicitors are working on the contracts and surveys are taking place.
+Once a price has been agreed, you’ll be carrying out some straightforward admin tasks.
+This happens while the solicitors are working on the contracts and searches and surveys are taking place.
 On the day of completion, the sellers solicitor will pay your commission directly into your bank account.

 Property values vary across the country, so in the examples below we’ve used an average property value of £230,000 and a typical commission rate of 1.5%.